Remote Config Utility Class

 RemoteConfig is a wrapper class that works with the plugin, firebase_remote_config, which in turn, uses the Firebase Remote Config API to communicate with the Remote Config cloud service offered to all Firebase projects.

 I don't always like the version number suggested in the 'Installing' page.
-Instead, always go up to the 'major' semantic version number when installing my library packages.
-This means always entering a version number trailing with two zero, '.0.0'.
-This allows you to take in any 'minor' versions introducing new features as well as any 'patch' versions that involves bugfixes.
+Instead, always go up to the 'minor' semantic version number when installing my library packages.
+This means always entering a version number trailing with one zero, '.0'.
+This allows you to take in any 'patch' versions that involves bugfixes.
 Semantic version numbers are always in this format: major.minor.patch.